Home / Journals / PHYTON / Vol.83, 2014

 Phyton-International Journal of Experimental Botany, Vol.83, pp. 311-318, 2014, DOI:10.32604/phyton.2014.83.311

 Abstract In many countries, tomato (Solanum lycopersicum L.) is the most important horticultural species, but good variety seeds are expensive.
 In hybrid breeding, the number of possible single crosses is too large with only a few lines.
 With 60 lines, for example, 1770 single-cross hybrids can be formed.
 This makes it expensive and even impossible to conduct an adequate experimental evaluation.
 These cases require the availability of methods for predicting hybrid performance.
-This study was designed to evaluate a method to predict fruit yield in tomato hybrids based on genomic fingerprints, the theory of mixed models, and the experimental evaluation of… More >
+This study was designed to evaluate a method to predict fruit yield in tomato hybrids based on genomic fingerprints, the theory of mixed models, and… More >

 • Open AccessOpen Access